 Since it’s perched up on top of a rocky promontory, Corniglia offers wonderful views over the other villages and out to sea.

 It’s one of the less touristy villages as it’s the only one that doesn’t have a harbor (therefore boat tours don’t stop here) and you have to climb a few hundred stairs to reach it.

 The effort is well worth it though, as it greets you with colorful houses, narrow alleys, and amazing views.

 However, if you are unable to climb or you don’t want to, you can also take the minibus from the train station to the village.
 And if you have a Cinque Terre pass, the journey is free.

 Viewpoints in Corniglia

-My favorite viewpoint in Corneglia was the one of the village that you can get from the terraced gardens.
+My favorite viewpoint in Corniglia was the one of the villages that you can get from the terraced gardens.